Last updated on December 6, 2025

 Goblin Guide | Illustration by Filip Burburan

-It’s important to understand what makes a good product when looking to buy custom sleeves.
+It’s important to understand what makes a good product when you buy custom sleeves.
 Or really sleeves of any kind.
 Sleeves are first and foremost the protection for your cards.
 You want a tight-fitting sleeve that gives the card more rigidity, and insulates it from dust, debris, and liquid, while also not being too tight.
 You don’t want the card to fall out of the sleeve, but you don’t want to have to really push it in there either.

 Your sleeves also need to be durable.
 Shuffling cards is a surprisingly destructive process.
 There’s a lot of friction from edges rubbing against each other, and even careful shuffling can split and tear cheap sleeves then and there.
 This isn’t a problem if you have hundreds available, but it can be very frustrating.